Transfer Learning for Kernel-based Regression: Theoretical Guarantees

-\begin{rem} We summarize those more explicit convergence rates for some special kernel classes, where two types of kernel are considered as follows. (i). {\bf $\beta$-polynomial decay}: Polynomial decay kernels have eigen-expansion such that $\mu_j\lesssim j^{-{\beta}}$, which includes the Sobolev and Laplacian kernels.
+\begin{remark} We summarize those more explicit convergence rates for some special kernel classes, where two types of kernels are considered as follows: (i). {\bf $\beta$-polynomial decay}: Polynomial decay kernels have eigen-expansion such that $\mu_j\lesssim j^{-{\beta}}$, which includes the Sobolev and Laplacian kernels.
 It can be verified that this condition implies Assumption \ref{assu2} holds with $\alpha=1/\beta$ \citep{caponnetto2007optimal}.
-Hence, as a straightforward consequence, the convergence rate in Theorem \ref{theorem_1} turns to $O_P \big ((n_{{\cal A}_h}+n_0)^{-\frac{r\beta}{2r\beta+1}}+h^{\frac{1}{1+\beta}}n_0^{-\frac{\beta}{2\beta+2}} \big)$; (ii). {\bf $\gamma$-exponential decay}: Exponential decay kernels have eigen-expansion such that $\mu_j\lesssim \exp(-j^{{\gamma}})$.
+Hence, as a straightforward consequence, the convergence rate in Theorem \ref{thm_ub_Ah_TKRR} turns to $O_P \big ((n_{{\cal A}_h}+n_0)^{-\frac{r\beta}{2r\beta+1}}+h^{\frac{1}{1+\beta}}n_0^{-\frac{\beta}{2\beta+2}} \big)$; (ii). {\bf $\gamma$-exponential decay}: Exponential decay kernels have eigen-expansion such that $\mu_j\lesssim \exp(-j^{{\gamma}})$.
 A well-known example is the Gaussian kernel.
-Interestingly, Assumption \ref{assu2} holds with an arbitrarily small $\alpha>0$ for the Gaussian kernel, and also leads to the convergence rate in Theorem \ref{theorem_1} holding for arbitrarily small $\alpha>0$. \end{rem}
+Interestingly, Assumption \ref{assu2} holds with an arbitrarily small $\alpha>0$ for the Gaussian kernel, and also leads to the convergence rate in Theorem \ref{thm_ub_Ah_TKRR} holding for arbitrarily small $\alpha>0$.
+Note that the established results in Theorem~\ref{thm_ub_Ah_TKRR} require $\alpha > 0$, and thus exclude the finite-rank kernel case, which corresponds to the parametric transfer learning problem.
+We want to emphasize that the problem of parametric transfer learning has been extensively studied \citep{li2022transfera,li2022transferb,zhang2022transfer}, the primary contribution of this paper is to provide efficient and useful algorithms for the nonparametric transfer learning problem under the posterior drift setting from the aspects of both methodology and theory. \end{remark}